 Hamdi Malik is an Associate Fellow with the Washington Institute, specializing in Shia militias.
 He earned his doctorate at the school of social, political and global studies, Keele University.
 He is a co-founder of the Militia Spotlight platform, which offers in-depth analysis of developments related to the Iranian-backed militias in Iraq and Syria.
 He is the coauthor of the Institute's 2020 study "Honored, Not Contained: The Future of Iraq’s Popular Mobilization Forces."

-An Iraqi offshoot of the Islamic Radio and Television Union which functions as an umbrella media organization providing support to Iraqi "resistance" media outlets.
+An overview of Iraq's offshoot of the Islamic Radio and Television Union, an Iranian umbrella group that provides support to "resistance" media outlets.

-Name: Etehad al-Ethaat wa Telfezyounat al-Iraqiya (The Iraqi Radio and Television Union)
+Name: Etehad al-Ethaat wa Telfezyounat al-Iraqiya (Iraqi Radio and Television Union)

-Type of movement: Media organization undertaking nonkinetic information operations (media activities and propaganda) by providing funding and infrastructure for muqawama media outlets in Iraq .
-Supports domestic counter-U.S. operations, domestic counter-political/social moderate operations, or foreign counter-Saudi operations
+Type of movement: Media organization that supports nonkinetic information operations and propaganda activities in Iraq by providing funds and infrastructure for muqawama (resistance) outlets.
+Supports domestic counter-U.S. operations, domestic counter-political/social moderate operations, and foreign counter-Saudi operations

 Chain of command:

-The Iraqi Radio and Television Union is a subordinate branch of the Iranian-run and funded Islamic Radio and Television Union (IRTVU).
-As shown by its leader, Hamid al-Husseini, IRTVU has close ties with the IRGC and the Iranian Supreme Leader’s office.
+The Iraqi union is a subordinate branch of IRTVU, which is funded and run by Iran.
+As shown by Husseini's background, the Iraqi organization has close ties with the IRGC and the Iranian Supreme Leader’s office.

-Ten Iraqi Television and Radio channels, including Asaib Ahl al-Haq’s al-Ahd TV, al-Ghadeer TV belonging to the Badr organization, and Afaq TV, which is owned and run by the Islamic Dawa party comprised the founding committee.
+Ten Iraqi television and radio channels comprise the union's founding committee, including al-Ahd TV (belonging to the militia Asaib Ahl al-Haq), al-Ghadeer TV (belonging to the Badr Organization), and Afaq TV (owned and run by the Islamic Dawa Party).